 We offer a variety of payment plans to help students pay the portion of their education expense not covered by financial aid programs.
 These balances are unsecured and not guaranteed.
-As a result of SLM Financial Corporation's, or SLM, tiered discount loan program termination, effective February 18, 2008, our internal gap financing between Title IV and tuition has increased.
 Although we have reserved for estimated losses related to unpaid student balances, losses in excess of the amounts we have reserved for bad debts will result in a reduction in our profitability.